datalakehouse/docs/docs/platform/concepts/projects_accounts_access.rst

 Projects, accounts, and managing access permissions
 ===================================================

-The Aiven platform uses accounts and projects to organize services and access to those services.
+The DLH platform uses accounts and projects to organize services and access to those services.
 This article describes those terms and how you can use them effectively based on your organization structure, deployment environments, and service security requirements.

-There are two ways that you can manage access to Aiven services:
+There are two ways that you can manage access to DLH services:

 * Direct access via projects
 * Indirectly via role-based access controls (RBAC)